open-ephys/onix-docs/source/Hardware Guide/Lighthouses/setup.rst

 Setup
 #########################

 1. Mount 2 HTC Vive Base Station v1.0 Lighthouses over the behavioral arena.
+Here we've used aluminum extrusion parts and made use of the 1/4"-20 mounting holes on the lighthouses.

     .. image:: ../../_static/images/lighthouses/vive_front.jpg
       :width: 48 %